jbirddog/blue/v5/README.md

 call	bye	; except this is run at assemble time
 ```

+Here red defines a new word.
+Yellow numbers are pushed on the stack at assemble time.
+Yellow italicized words are
+opcodes that run at assemble time.
+The `b,` for example will pop a value off the stack and compile a byte to the
+output.
+Cyan cause a word to be treated like a macro.
+Yellow words are called at assemble time.
+This is not an
+exhaustive list, just what is shown here.

 ## On Colors

 By default Blue bytecode is visualized using colors (like `colorForth`) and styles, adding another dimension by